Conus navarroi

-Conus navarroi is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.
+Conus navarroi is a species of predatory sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.
 From its morphology and radular characters, it seems an evolutionary line different from other Capeverdian Conus species.